chinsanchung/Today-I-Learned/Full-Stack-Nanodegree/01-Database/02-interacting_with_databases.md

 # Nanodgree 2.
 SQL and Data Modeling for the Web

-## chapter 02.
+## lesson 02.
 Interacting with Databases

 ### 1. Recap: Relational Databases